VrushaliJalgaonkar/Books/Designing Data-Intensive Applications/Chapter3_summary.md

-# Chapter 3: Storage and Retrieval – Summary (750 Words)
+# Chapter 3: Storage and Retrieval

 ## Overview